Biman Mukhopadhyay

-Biman Mukhopadhyay (September 1930 – 16 March 2011) was a famous Bengali singer and trainer.
+Biman Mukhopadhyay (September 1930 – 16 March 2011) was a Bengali singer and trainer.

 Early life and education

 After his graduation from the Scottish Church College, at the University of Calcutta, he started on a career of music.

 Career

 He was described by Padmabhusan Pt.
 Jnan Prakash Ghosh as a "living Encyclopedia of Music" in 1970 in a program organized by Rajya Sangeet Academy.
-Many famous Bengali singers like Smt.
-Angur Bala, Smt.
-Sandhya Mukhopadhyay, late Hemanta Kumar Mukhopadhyay, late Manabendra Mukhopadhyay, Smt.
-Purabi Dutta, Smt.
-Indrani Sen, Smt.
-Haimanti Sukla, Smt.
-Sipra Bose have recorded their songs under his training.
+Many famous Bengali singers like Angur Bala, Sandhya Mukhopadhyay, Hemanta Kumar Mukhopadhyay, Manabendra Mukhopadhyay, Purabi Dutta, Indrani Sen, Haimanti Sukla, Sipra Bose have recorded their songs under his training.